Skip to main content

 {

-"title": "Calendar",
+"name": "Calendar",

-"icon": "logos:google-calendar",
+"icon": "logos:google-calendar"

 "url": "https://calendar.google.com/",